 In the previous paragraphs, we only mentioned one of the many polish universities and business schools.
 In fact, here’s a list of the top universities in Poland according to QS Top Universities:

 - Warsaw University of Technology;

 - University of Wroclaw;

 - Wroclaw University of Economics;

 Cost of Living in Poland

-Life in Poland is below the European average, which is also why a growing number of students is choosing to study there.
+Life in Poland is below the European average, which is also why a growing number of students are choosing to study there.
 In order to work while studying, students must be enrolled in a University.
 They can work for up to 20 hours per week during the academic year and full time for three months during holidays.
 Students can also stay and work beyond graduation if they wish to do so, as long as their stay permit is in order.
-Moving on to accommodation options, one-bedroom in a shared apartment in Warsaw can range between €150 and €300, depending on how big the room is and where the flat is located in the city.
+Moving on to accommodation options, one bedroom in a shared apartment in Warsaw can range between €150 and €300, depending on how big the room is and where the flat is located in the city.
 Student dorms are normally cheaper.
-For example, a monthly rent at one of the six dorms owned by the University of Warsaw ranges between €75 and €160.
+For example, the monthly rent at one of the six dorms owned by the University of Warsaw ranges between €75 and €160.
 The cost changes according to the type of room.

 Poland is one of the largest countries in the EU, with beautiful nature, starting with forests, mountains and lakes to beaches and deserts.
 It has a complicated history, its constitution was the second in the world, and its name means “people living in open fields”.
 If you’re interested in taking a look at some of the best business schools in Poland, take a look at this article.
 In conclusion, yes, there are a lot of things that can be learned about Poland, so we hope that you will now consider it as your next home abroad.